Free-Order Online Selection for k-Systems: Free-Order Secretary Problem on k -Matroid Intersection

 \subsection{Warm-up: Free-Order Matroid Secretary}

 Let $M = (S,\cI)$ be a matroid given in advance, and let $w\colon S\to\R_+$ be an unknown positive weight function, where, without loss of generality, all elements have distinct weights.
-For the sake of completeness and to motivate future extensions, we include a proof of the following result that appeared in~\cite{jaillet-soto-zenklusen-arxiv,free-order-secretary}; the algorithm is presented as Algorithm~\ref{alg:free-matroid}.
+For the sake of completeness and to motivate future extensions, we include a proof of the following result that appeared in~\cite{jaillet-soto-zenklusen-arxiv,free-order-secretary}; the algorithm is presented as Algorithm~\ref{alg:free-matroid}, see Figure~\ref{fig:sampling-matroid} for an illustration.

 \begin{theorem}[Jaillet, Soto, Zenklusen \cite{jaillet-soto-zenklusen-arxiv,free-order-secretary}] Algorithm~\ref{alg:free-matroid} is $1/4$-probability competitive for the free-order matroid secretary problem. \end{theorem} \begin{proof} Let $\OPT$ be the unique maximum weight basis of $S$ and fix $f \in \OPT$.
 Let $h_1$ be the heaviest element in $S_1 - f$ such that $f$ is spanned by the elements of higher weight than $h_1$ in $S_1 - f$.
 In other words,